 When a person makes a purchase, their customer journey doesn’t end.

 Now, you can use automation to turn buyers into loyal customers and increase repeat purchases.

 How is it possible?
 Start with automated customer segmentation.

 First of all, the lead capture form each customer fills in when making a purchase should request information that can serve as criteria for segmentation.
 For instance, along with requesting shipping addresses and contact details, it’s good to ask for the reason a customer buys the product (is it a gift?).

 Next, connect the form to your CRM platform and define how you want to use the data you receive from your customers.
 Is it the order value that can be the main criteria for grouping customers?
 Is it the location?
 Is it the type of product?

-When you define the segmentation criteria, your CRM tool will be automatically separating your customers into groups, which allows you to target them with personalized campaigns in the future.
+When you define the segmentation criteria, your CRM tool will automatically separate your customers into groups, which will allow you to target them with personalized campaigns in the future.

 Finally, when automated flows have helped you to convert and group your customers, you can strengthen your relationship with personalized email sequences.